 With an IP, you will be able to enjoy coverage when you stay at private hospitals and Class B1 and Class A wards at public hospitals.
 This means a greater ability to opt for certain doctors or healthcare facilities, which can also result in shorter waiting times.

 In addition, as IPs offer much higher claim limits than MediShield Life, you do not have to worry about being saddled with massive out-of-pocket costs if you exceed them.

 The minimum co-payment portion is typically 10% with a deductible of $1,500 to $3,500 a year if you do not purchase any optional riders aimed at reducing it.
 The lowest possible co-payment is 5% with the purchase of an optional rider.
 An optional rider can also have your insurer cover up to 95% of your deductible.

 As you might already have guessed, MediShield Life and IPs are both a form of hospitalisation insurance—that is, insurance that pays your medical bills if you get hospitalised.

 However, MediShield Life and IPs are not the only form of hospitalisation plan available.
 If you are a non-PR foreigner, you do not have MediShield Life or IP protection.
-You can instead select from a range of other hospitalisation plans offering coverage in Singapore.
+You can instead offering coverage in Singapore.

 Some plans will also cover you internationally and are thus ideal for expatriates who intend to leave Singapore after some time.

-How to choose between MediShield, IPs and hospitalisation plans
+How to choose between MediShield Life, IPs and hospitalisation plans

 For Singapore citizens and PRs who already have MediShield Life coverage, the most economical option would be to purchase an IP.